arminnh/cpl-scala-web-application/extensions.md

 ### Textual Explanation of the Solution
 The base html of the application, which can be found in TodoProjectsController's `index` function, contains a div with id "error-container".
 This div is used to display all errors and uses Bootstrap's alert class for styling.
 The proman package object contains `showError(error: String)`, which makes the alert div visible and sets the error text, and `hideError()`, which hides the alert div.
 These two functions are used in several places in ProjectScene and StartScene.

 I interpreted the "description box below the project name" part of this extension as projects having descriptions.
-In order to achieve this functionality, the TodoProject class contains a 'description' field.
+In order to achieve this functionality, the TodoProject class contains a `description` field.
 On the project scene, the description of the project is displayed under the project title.
 A hidden form is added as well so that changes can be made to descriptions.
-Clicking the button that shows "description" next to a pencil icon will hide the description and show the form so that users can enter their changes.
+Clicking the button that says "description" next to a pencil icon will hide the description and show the form so that users can enter their changes.
 When the form is submitted, a request is sent to the server to update the description and the changes are shown to the user.
 This feature is implemented with multi-user functionality as well.

 In the case that "description box below the project name" actually meant a description box for the current error, then that functionality is handled by the "error-container" div and the TodoProject description can be considered to be an extra extension.